MartinThoma/phlasch/.github/README.md

 schema was changed, as a result we can upgrade or downgrade to any revision at any time.

+**Upgrade**

-So each time Phlasch is installed or is updated, it is a good idea to upgrade to the latest revision (or head) for each database-using app, in the current
+Each time Phlasch is installed or is updated, it is a good idea to upgrade to the latest revision (or head) for each database-using app, in the current
 case: only the DB app.

-**Upgrade**

 To upgrade the DB app to the latest revision (head), run: